 Chicago Fireworks law

 After many years of violations, Chicago has finally passed new legislation that regulates when fireworks are allowed.
 You must be 18 to purchase them, the hours are minimal, and at all times, you need to have a permit with you to possess fireworks.
-To ensure your safe and legal use of fireworks this 4th of July weekend, check out our list.
+Check out our list to ensure your safe and legal use of fireworks this 4th of July weekend.

 Fun Chicago Fireworks facts

 Chicago is famous for its fireworks.
 And not just any fireworks, world-famous!
 When and where are the best places to see them?
-From taking the entire family to experience this fun event to enjoying the blazing lights from a quiet little restaurant, it can be lots of fun.
-So plan for this summer and learn how and when Chicago puts on one of the most spectacular firework displays in the country.
+It can be lots of fun, from taking the entire family to experience this fun event to enjoying the blazing lights from a quiet little restaurant.
+So plan for this summer and learn how and when Chicago puts on one of the most spectacular fireworks displays in the country.

 When is the Next Chicago Fireworks Show?

-Chicago is a great city to visit, not only because you will have the opportunity to enjoy one of the nation’s best pizzas but also because there are many things to do.
+Chicago is a great city to visit, not only because you can enjoy one of the nation’s best pizzas but also because there are many things to do.
 There are performances and festivals taking place throughout the year; tourists visiting Chicago usually want to see top attractions such as Navy Pier, Millennium Park, Sears Tower, The John Hancock Observatory, or Chicago Theater (the most visited theater in the world), they can also watch exciting parades.

 Chicago Fireworks Schedule For The Weekend

-Then check out the schedule of where and when to watch fireworks in the Chicago area.
+Then, check out the schedule of where and when to watch fireworks in the Chicago area.
 Below is a list of celebrations and where they will be taking place.
-If you know of any other fireworks displays that we may have missed, please leave them in the comments section below.
-Como Park in Mendota Heights If you’re going to Como Park, be sure to bring blankets, insect repellents, binoculars, and a camera.
+If you know of any other fireworks displays we may have missed, please leave them in the comments section below.
+Como Park in Mendota Heights: If you’re going to Como Park, bring blankets, insect repellents, binoculars, and a camera.

 Conclusion